-An empirical, research-based approach is at the heart of this PhD in cognitive psychology degree.
+An empirical, research-based approach is at the heart of GCU’s PhD in General Psychology with an Emphasis in Cognition and Instruction program.
 Graduates will research and analyze findings on topics in mental and thought processes including memory, reasoning, intelligence, motivation and learning.
-By exploring the principles of learning in both theory and practice, learners are able to make an impact in the instruction that takes place in formal education settings.
+By exploring the principles of learning in theory and practice, learners are able to make an impact in the instruction that takes place in formal education settings.

-Entry into this doctorate of philosophy program requires an advanced degree and prior coursework in the field.
-The online and evening learning environments allow current practitioners to develop their skills while remaining in their professional positions.
+Entry into this PhD program requires an advanced degree and prior coursework in the field.
+GCU’s online and evening learning environments allow current practitioners to develop their skills while remaining in their professional positions.
 Additionally, the knowledge gained by learners during the program can be immediately applicable to their current work.

 Because research is integral to work in cognitive psychology, the dissertation process begins in the very first course of this PhD program where you are introduced to doctoral dispositions.
 Learners take courses and workshops in advanced research methods and writing strategies, which give the skills needed to present and defend a dissertation.

 Dissertation topics come from learner’s research and interest.
-They may be inspired to further learn about the topics reviewed in this PhD in cognitive psychology program, including:
+They may be inspired to further learn about the topics reviewed in this program including: